-- Important to recognise the wider mental health issues among staff (across our wider partnership). - We need to support our staff with new ways of working and adapting to a new landscape following the pandemic. - There is a need for flexibility and balance providing staff autonomy. - We need to embed and sustain new meaningful supports for staff without stigma. - We need to focus on the wellbeing of staff e.g. through wellness sessions and 'champions' to take forward wellbeing issues alongside our management structures. - There should be better communication and sharing of resources across partnership - tapping into available supports. - We need to build on the raised profile and wider recognition of staff in care sector as a result of the pandemic. - We need to develop the skills of our managers to provide support - and have appropriate open conversations with staff. - We need to ensure we keep people connected where they are still working remotely.

-- and committed to embedding successful approaches as normal practice. - We have put in place new structures and new channels for communication and we will review and develop these approaches moving forward. - In the context of the pandemic, we are supporting managers to ensure team members feel connected and can access different levels of support for mental and emotional wellbeing. - Opportunities for physical activity, rest and relaxation will continue to be developed and promoted and will be available for staff across the wider partnership.
+Important to recognise the wider mental health issues among staff (across our wider partnership).
+We need to support our staff with new ways of working and adapting to a new landscape following the pandemic.
+There is a need for flexibility and balance - providing staf autonomy.
+We need to embed and sustain new meaningful supports fo staff without stigma.
+We need to focus on the wellbeing of staff e.g. through wellness sessions and 'champions' to take forward wellbeing issues alongside our management structures.
+There should be better communication and sharing o resources across partnership - tapping into available supports.
+We need to develop the skills of our managers to provide support - and have appropriate open conversations with staff.
+We need to ensure we keep people connected where they are still working remotely. normal practice.
+We have put in place new structures and new channels for communication and we will review and develop these approaches moving forward.
+In the context of the pandemic, we are supporting managers to ensure team members feel connected and can access different levels of support for mental and emotional wellbeing.
+Opportunities for physical activity, rest and relaxation will continue to be developed and promoted and will be available for staff across the wider partnership. --- --